Windy Hill, Essendon: History

 The nickname "Windy Hill" for the ground was popularised in the mid-1950s by Lou Richards.
 Richards, a former Collingwood captain but by then a football columnist for The Sun News-Pictorial wrote his reviews in an expansive and humorous writing style and coined the term because of the ground's windy reputation.
 The nickname stuck and is in near-universal use to describe the ground – and often by association the Essendon Football Club itself.

 In 1992, after a poll of members, the Essendon Football Club moved its home ground for matches from Windy Hill to the Melbourne Cricket Ground, but it retained Windy Hill as its training, administrative and social base.
 Over that time, the Essendon Cricket Club continued to use the venue for premier cricket matches in summer, and by the 2010/11 summer, Windy Hill was the last remaining venue still shared between an AFL club and a premier cricket club.
 Over time, some of the grandstands were demolished and some of the outer reclaimed.

 In 2010, the Essendon Football Club sought an upgrade to its training facilities, and it elected to develop and entirely new facility in the suburb of Melbourne Airport.
 A major contributing factor was that the development at the new venue was not limited by size constraints which would have limited a redevelopment of Windy Hill; the club was also at the time in a well publicised dispute with the Essendon Bowls Club, which was still the ground manager of its portion of Windy Hill and was unwilling to cede its territory to the football club's redevelopment, but the football club indicated that it would have made the move to Melbourne Airport regardless of the bowls club's position.
 Essendon signed a 37-year lease at Melbourne Airport, and moved its primary training and administrative base to the facility, known as The Hangar, in October 2013.
 Essendon still holds a lease at Windy Hill which will expire after 2031; the club uses the venue for home matches for its reserves team in the Victorian Football League, and maintains a social club and merchandise store on the site.

 In November 2021, Essendon Football Club unveiled a redevelopment proposal for Windy Hill that would refurbish the grandstands and provide improved spectator and player facilities, and also allow the club's female teams to be permanently based at the venue.
 Community and professional sports facilities would be added, which would be utilised by the Essendon District Football League which plays many matches at the ground.
 The $50 million proposal has yet to commence.
+This proposal was shelved by the club in favour of a more moderate upgrade of crowd amenities, benches and team change-rooms, which was announced in October 2024 and is due for completion in 2026.